Lxdovic/Lxdovic/README.md

 <h1 align="center" style="margin-top: 24px"">Ludovic Debever - Fullstack Developer</h1>

 I love programming existing systems from the ground up.
-This process allows me to gain a deep understanding of how they work.
+This allows me to gain a deep understanding of how they work.
 Here are all the "**from scratch**" projects I plan to make:

 - [x] Programming language (Interpreter, REPL, Compiler)
 - [x] Neural Networks